Article by:

 Chris Procter

-In this article, Chris gives his expert perspective on Labour’s proposed new VAT policy on school fees, and what parents can do to prepare.
+In this article, Chris gives his expert perspective on the new VAT policy on school fees, and what parents can do to prepare.

-The new Labour government's plan to introduce VAT on independent school fees has many parents concerned.
-This proposed move, aimed at increasing funding for state schools, could significantly alter the financial landscape for families currently investing in independent education.
+The government’s decision to remove the VAT exemption on independent school fees has left many parents concerned about the financial implications.
+Effective from 1st January 2025, this policy—intended to increase funding for state schools - has significantly altered the financial landscape for families investing in independent education.

-The Labour Party’s proposal to impose VAT on independent school fees is part of a broader strategy to generate additional revenue estimated at £1.7 billion.
+The government’s move to impose VAT on independent school fees is part of a broader strategy to generate additional revenue, estimated at £1.7 billion annually.
+These funds are earmarked to improve standards in state schools.

-However, a report by the Institute for Fiscal Studies highlights a potential unintended consequence: an exodus of approximately 40,000 students from independent to state schools.
-This could reduce the anticipated revenue by about £300 million annually.
+However, a report by the Institute for Fiscal Studies warns of potential unintended consequences.
+The increased costs could result in an estimated 40,000 students moving from independent to state schools, potentially reducing the expected revenue by £300 million annually.

 Financial implications for parents

-- Exploring credit options: Some schools might offer credit facilities to help you spread the cost of fees over a longer period.
+- Exploring credit options: Some schools provide credit facilities, enabling families to spread costs over time.

 - Family financial planning: Setting up trusts or reallocating assets could help you manage the increased costs.
 For instance, grandparents may be willing to set aside a living inheritance as a trust to support their grandchildren’s education.